 Microsoft Office 365: Are there really any printing problems?

-Productivity levels soared for corporate users, with enterprises across the world purchasing the SaaS subscription for their organizations.
+Productivity levels soared for corporate users, with enterprises across the world purchasing SaaS subscriptions for their organizations.
 With additional products catered specifically for business environments, such as Skype for Business and SharePoint, Office 365 has become a mainstay for most organizations.

 As new, innovative SaaS solutions are introduced into the market, they also bring along their own challenges.